 Sponsors tend to leave out at least 1 of these 3 things, but more often than not, they don’t provide the means that can help make selling easier.

-Your success is dependent on being able to implement high school fundraising ideas that are useful and practical.
+Your success depends on your ability to find creative high school fundraising ideas.
 Your kickoff meeting is where you’ll need to make your case about your goals and expectations.
 If you’ve selected the right product to sell then you should be able to tell your students why potential customers will be interested in purchasing it.